zblj/ActiveLearning/activelearning/source/Chapter3/10_Schmitt_triggers_doc.rst

 4. Schmitt trigger
 -----------------------
 In case you found it hard to follow my circuit description of an inverting Schmitt trigger from before, here is a pair of schematics, one for an inverting and one for a noninverting Schmitt trigger.
+Note that we connected reference voltage to the ground potential.

 .. image:: img/10_inverting_noninverting_schmitt.png
 	:name: schmitt schematics